othastudio/luminus/readme.md

 ## ✍️ Documentation

-For detailed information on features, installation, and customization, please refer to the [Theme Documentation](#).
+For detailed information on features, installation, and customization, please refer to our [Documentation](https://otha.studio/luminus/docs).

 ## ❓ Support